 - Numbers are generally sorted on a digit-by-digit basis

 - A blank space will take precedence over a letter in the sort order

-- Punctuation like the hyphen should be treated similar to a blank space
+- Punctuation like the hyphen should be treated similarly to a blank space

-I hope you enjoyed this breezy lexical rundown on the ins and outs of alphabetizing words.
+I hope you enjoyed this breezy lexical rundown on the ins and outs of how to alphabetize.
 I tried to make it as entertaining and informative as I could.

 If you notice any important fact dealing with alphabetical order that you think should be included, feel free to contact me with the info.